equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 ## Getting the status of existing jobs

-Get a list of all jobs with their statuses by sending a `GET` request to `http://compute:8000/api/v1/jobs`.
+Get a list of all jobs with their states by sending a `GET` request to `http://compute:8000/api/v1/jobs`.
 The response is an array of job objects, similar to the response received when creating a new job
 ```json
 [
   {